supple-css/supple/objects/aspect-ratio/README.md

 @use 'node_modules/@supple-kit/supple-css/objects/aspect-ratio';
 ```

+Then you can apply the classes to the HTML.
-By default the aspect ratio container has a ratio of 1:1, a perfect square.
+By default the aspect ratio container has a ratio of `1:1`, a perfect square.

 ```html
 <div class="o-aspect-ratio">